 Chana Dal Khichdi is a one-pot Punjabi style khichdi made with basmati rice, and chana dal (Bengal Gram).
-This dal khichdi is gluten-free, easy to make, and looks more like a pulao.
-Serve it with fresh curd and pickle for a true Punjabi style lunch.
+This dal khichdi is gluten-free, easy to make, and is very similar to a pulao.
+Serve it with curd and pickle for a true Punjabi style lunch.

 What is ‘Chana Dal’?

 Chana Dal is known as Bengal Gram.
 It is a yellow color lentil from the chickpea family.
 In India, it is well known as chana dal, cholar dal, or chole ki dal.

 Bengal Gram is a plant-based source of protein that is rich in fiber, minerals, and iron.
 It is easy to store, and cook.

 Many people confuse it with white kabuli chana (chole/chickpeas).
 Both are different in color, taste, and texture.

 Kabuli Chana cannot be used as a substitute for Bengal Gram and vice versa.

 Punjabi Chana Dal Khichdi

 In Punjabi Cuisine, chana dal khichdi is one of the most popular comfort food recipes.